 - Book an appointment with your local GP and get your medical assessment form

-- Results of your medical assessment also determine for how long your driver accreditation will last.
+- The results of your medical assessment also determine for how long your driver accreditation will last.
 Typically, it can last up to 1-3 years.

 100 points of identification

-- Read about the required documents and make sure they are all certified before sending them through to the TSC
+- Read about the required documents and make sure they are all certified before sending them through to the CPVV

 - Common places to certify documents include local police station, bank manager, pharmacy or your local GP